Bearcats Outlast Kansas in 37-34 Road Win Behind Walker’s Late Score

 Kicker Stephen Rusnak drilled a 29-yard field goal to cap an 11-play 61-yard drive to start the second quarter.
 Kansas answered with a field goal of its own – a 27-yarder from Laith Marjan – to make the score 10-10 with 10 minutes left in the first half.

-The Bearcats quickly marched down the field on their first full possession of the second quarter with Sorsby finding senior receiver Cyrus Allen for a 10-yard touchdown to put UC back in front 17-10 at the 7:09 mark in the second quarter.
+The Bearcats quickly marched down the field on their first full possession of the second quarter with Sorsby finding Allen for a 10-yard touchdown to put UC back in front 17-10 at the 7:09 mark in the second quarter.

 The two teams traded field goals at the end of quarter with Marjan making a 35-yarder at the 3:15 mark and Rusnak hitting a 43-yader as time expired.
-Rusnak’s field goal was set up by a 46-yard run from running back Evan Pryor.
+Rusnak’s field goal was set up by a 46-yard run from Pryor.

 Cincinnati led 20-13 at halftime.